• START HERE

 If you can’t find a local art teacher who speaks Chinese or Korean, you can ask your teacher to explore our fun Hands-on Activities Library!
 Many teachers use our resources to create lessons plans for their students. 🙂

-3. Dance lessons in Chinese and Korean
+Dance lessons for kids in Chinese and Korean

 American metropolitan cities offer a variety of Chinese dance classes which is great for exposing kids to culture.
 Some of these classes are taught in Mandarin while others are in English.